3sln/ngin/README.md

 # ngin

+> [!WARNING]
+> This is a work-in-progress project and is not yet ready for production use.

 `ngin` is a lightweight and flexible state management library designed to help you organize your frontend application logic.
 It uses a dependency injection model to coordinate resources, actions, and queries, keeping your code clean